 Here’s the basic (easy, 5 step!) process:

-- Scoop flesh out of tomatoes and dump into food processor with a few more simple pantry ingredients.
+- Scoop tomato flesh out and throw into food processor with a few more simple pantry ingredients.
 This will be your sauce for pouring over during cooking.

 - Scoop seeds and ‘bits’ out of peppers.
-Stand hollowed-out tomatoes and peppers in a big baking dish.
+Stand hollowed-out tomatoes and peppers in a large baking pan.

 - Make a simple rice, minced beef, vegetables and herb filling on the stove top.
 Cook it until the rice is part cooked.

 - Stuff vegetables with rice and meat filling.
+Put the reserved tops back on.
 Tuck potato wedges into the spaces between the stuffed veggies.

-- Pour tomato sauce you made over the top, along with some water, then bake.
+- Pour tomato sauce you made over the top, along with some water.
+Then bake until the potatoes and vegetables are perfectly soft.
 Serve with a big wedge of feta cheese.

 Just like this:

-As with other traditional Greek recipes like moussaka (you have to try this too!), everyone seems to have their own recipe.
+As with other traditional Greek recipes like moussaka or pastitsio (you have to try these too!), everyone seems to have their own recipe.
 It’s sometimes been passed down through many generations!

 So don’t be afraid to create your very own perfect recipe.
 Some recipes leave out the tomato sauce but I think that’s one of the things that makes it so delicious.

-- Swap the beef mince out for turkey mince.
-Or skip the meat altogether.
+- Swap the beef mince for a lamb, turkey, chicken or pork mince.
+Or skip the ground meat altogether to make these traditional vegetarian stuffed vegetables.
 Add more grated vegetables, or replace the meat with cooked lentils or beans.

 - Vary the herbs and spices.
 Add some chopped dill if you like it (about a third to half a bunch) or even coriander.

 - Add some pine nuts and/or sultanas or raisins to the filling.
 Just trust me on this one.
+The dried fruit adds sweetness to balance the acidity of the tomatoes.
 I’ve had gemista like this, and it’s amazing!

 Tip: Don’t skip the feta cheese.
 In fact, be greedy with it.
 Eat a little bit with every mouthful!

 Leftover yemista will keep well for a few days in the fridge.
-You can also freeze it in sealed containers.
+You can also freeze it in sealed containers for up to 3 months.
+Let it defrost in the fridge overnight.

 You’ll also find you have quite a lot of the part cooked rice mixture left after stuffing your peppers and tomatoes.
 I usually freeze it for the next time I’m in the mood for yemista!